soyart/notes/pages/Datomic query.md

 	  to get the timestamp of the insertion of James Cameron name into our database
 - # Parameterized data patterns
 	- Input parameters eliminate hard coded values like `"Lethal Weapon"`
-	- The `:in` clause helps bind input parameters into the data patterns
+	- The `:in` clause binds input parameters into the data patterns
 	- We can have any number of input parameters
 	- ### Example 1
 		- We have this non-parameterized data patterns, which has hard-coded string `"Sylvester Stallone"` as actor name: